2026 Election Tracker

 2022

 Washington has 10 House seats, currently split 8 Democrats to 2 Republicans.
-Washington uses a top-two blanket primary — every candidate from every party appears on the same primary ballot, and the top two advance to the general regardless of party.
+Washington uses a top-two blanket primary, every candidate from every party appears on the same primary ballot, and the top two advance to the general regardless of party.
 This produces unusual dynamics: in 2024, two Republicans advanced to the general election in WA-4, and the same dynamic could repeat in 2026.

+WA-4 is the marquee race.
+Dan Newhouse announced retirement on December 17, 2025 after 12 years.
+Newhouse was one of just 10 House Republicans who voted to impeach Trump in 2021; by 2026, only he and David Valadao (CA) remained in Congress from that group.
+The seat is solid Republican territory, the 4th covers Yakima, the Tri-Cities, and most of central Washington east of the Cascades, but the Republican primary is now a six-way fight.
 Trump endorsed Yakima County Commissioner Amanda McKinney on January 6, 2026.
-McKinney’s complication: she appeared in a 2024 endorsement ad for Newhouse against Trump-backed Jerrod Sessler, then told an AmericaFest crowd in December 2025 that she had spent two years “working to retire” Newhouse over his impeachment vote.
-Sessler, Newhouse’s two-time challenger, accused her of lying about her record.
+McKinney's complication: she appeared in a 2024 endorsement ad for Newhouse against Trump-backed Jerrod Sessler, then told an AmericaFest crowd in December 2025 that she had spent two years "working to retire" Newhouse over his impeachment vote.
+Sessler, Newhouse's two-time challenger, accused her of lying about her record.
 Other Republicans in the primary include state Sen. Matt Boehnke, Wesley Meier, John Hughs, and former NASCAR driver Jerrod Sessler.
 One Democrat (John Duresky, retired Air Force) and one independent (Devin Poore) are also running.
 With the top-two system, two Republicans could easily advance to November.

-WA-3 is the state’s most competitive seat.
+WA-3 is the state's most competitive seat.
 Marie Gluesenkamp Perez (D-Skamania), one of the few Democrats representing a Trump district, won the 2024 rematch against Joe Kent by 4 points.
 Her 2026 challenger is state Senate Minority Leader John Braun (R), considered a stronger candidate than Kent.
-WA-3 stretches from Vancouver across rural southwest Washington — a district where Perez’s blue-collar appeal has been the only thing keeping the seat in Democratic hands.
+WA-3 stretches from Vancouver across rural southwest Washington, a district where Perez's blue-collar appeal has been the only thing keeping the seat in Democratic hands.
 Cook rates it Toss-up.
+No mid-decade redistricting in Washington, the state uses a bipartisan commission.
+Primary August 4, 2026.
+See all election odds for house seats here.

 U.S. House delegation composition — Washington